Maidbot/bgc-turtlebot-training/README.md

 1. Navigate into downloaded code by entering `cd bgc-turtlebot-training`.
 1. On the desktop, double-click the `Gazebo Playground` to launch the simulator.
 1. To run the workshop code, enter `python main.py`.
 You should see the robot move!
-1. You can edit these files by entering `kate main.py` or `kate directions.json`.
+1. You can edit your pattern by entring `kate directions.json`. **Don't forget to save your changes!**
 <br/>

 -------------